telerik/kendo-intl/README.md

 ### Date Parsing

-Date parsing converts a string to a `Date` object by using the specific settings of the locale.
+Date parsing converts a string into a `Date` object by using the specific settings of the locale.

 ```js
 import { parseDate } from '@telerik/kendo-intl';